The Viral Sunny Co Clothing Instagram Giveaway Was Actually a Massive Success (and Not a Failure)

-For those of you active on Instagram (or any social media) over the last few days, you’ve probably noticed a barrage of reposted images of that woman sitting poolside in a red one-piece swimsuit from friends in order to receieve a free swimsuit.
+For those of you active on Instagram (or any social media), you’ve probably noticed a barrage of reposted images of that woman sitting poolside in a red one-piece swimsuit from friends in order to receive a free swimsuit.
 Soon after going viral, people were calling it a massive failure, which you’ll soon read why; however, this could not have gone better for them in the end.

 Clothing retail startup “Sunny Co Clothing,” founded by two college seniors at the University of Arizona, figured creating a swimsuit giveaway would be the best way to get the word out there about their new brand.
 By reposting their photo with a specific hashtag, social media users would be entitled to a “free” swimsuit in exchange for their post — in addition to the company donating $1 to the Alzheimer’s Foundation for each one.